What Causes Sinkholes and How to Fix Them

 The most preferred way to fix these very large sinkholes is similar to the method that is outlined above to fix smaller sinkholes, called the graded-filter technique, where there are layers of boulders, smaller rocks, and then gravel that are placed into the hole.
 The advantage of this technique is that it fills the hole while allowing for water drainage.

-Some Caution is Advised!
+Some caution is advised!

 Because many sinkholes are connected to aquifers, it is important that you do not fill them with any materials that could potentially be harmful to the groundwater supply, such as trash or chemicals.
-The best materials to use to fix a sinkhole are natural earth materials such as clean limestone rock, sand, and clayey sand².